 Lab Assignments: Some of the laboratory exercises will be completed after class hours.
-As outlined in the syllabus, you are required to complete one laboratory approximately every 2-4 classes, and since the laboratory exercises will count for 40% of your total course grade, it is important for you to do the assigned work.
+As outlined in the syllabus, you are required to complete one laboratory approximately every 2-4 classes, and since the laboratory exercises will count for 45% of your total course grade, it is important for you to do the assigned work.
 For each lab you will type up a conclusion which summarizes the main concepts gone over in the lab.
-You will submit this along with your lab activities at the beginning of the next lab class before we move on to the next lab (except for Lab which will be due along with Lab 7).
-You will create a front cover for your lab with your name, class, Lab # and title and an introduction to the topic/lab, the last page will be the conclusion/summary page.
-Do not copy.
-Use your own voice and words.
+You will submit this with your lab activities on blackboard.
 Grading of your laboratory exercises will be based on the quality and accuracy of the observations, explanations, answers to questions and conclusions.
 I will grade you on a scale of 0 - 100.
 You will automatically lose points if your laboratory exercise is sloppy or if your answers lack clarity.
 If I cannot read your answers, you will receive a zero for the assignment.